lejpiodan-ux/Sql_Code_Examples/Subquerry/02_Product_Category_Price_Analysis/Readme.md

 ## Techniques used in this Query:

 ##### "INNER JOIN" - To connect tables
-##### "AVG" - To calculate average unit price of products in each category
+##### "AVG" - To calculate the average unit price of products in each category
 ##### "GROUP BY" - to group results by categories
-##### "HAVING" - To compare average prices with global average price of all products
+##### "HAVING" - To compare average prices with the global average price of all products
 ##### "CASE" - To classify category as "Expensive", "Normal", or "Cheap"
-##### "CAST (GET DATE () AS DATE)" - For adding a current data
+##### "CAST (GET DATE () AS DATE)" - For adding current data
 ##### "ORDER BY" - To sort results decreasing by average price

 ## Result
-Query returns  list of categories with their average unit price, product value status and current data
+Query returns a  list of categories with their average unit price, product value status and current data

 Writted By Piotr Leja